aubryll/skeleton/README.md

 add the needed functionality to your app.
 I created this for a project I was working on, the project used Cassandra and MongoDb.

+Before you try to use it, you need to know this is a Reactive project, it uses Reactor Netty.

 ## Licence